What I Spend in a Week as a Graduate

 Just like if you have a meter, you’ll also be charged for fixed charges to cover the water company’s essential running costs.

-Although you’ll usually be billed every six months (if your house has a meter) or every year (if your house doesn’t have a meter), you should be able to pay your bill monthly.
+Although you’ll usually be billed every six months (if your house has a meter) or every year (if your house doesn’t have a meter), most water suppliers let you split the cost into regular monthly payments.

 Our team will do all the hard work of setting up your utility accounts and direct debits, so you won’t have to worry about understanding your water bill or trying to get everyone in the house to pay on time.

-You can choose the services you want to be included in your package, including gas, electricity, water, and even a TV Licence (if you need one).
+You can choose the services you want to be included in your package, including gas, electricity, water, and even a TV licence (if you need one).
 All of the bills will be split equally across the house, so everyone just pays one neat monthly bill.
-We even offer an uncapped gas and electricity plan, which means you won’t be charged if you use more than your predicated energy usage; giving you peace of mind about how much you’ll pay each month.
+We even offer an uncapped gas and electricity plan, which means you won’t be charged if you use more than your predicted energy usage.
+This gives you peace of mind about how much you’ll pay each month.

-If you want a stress-free way to pay shared household bills, you can find out more about what we do or get in touch with our team!
+If you want a hassle-free way to pay shared household bills, you can find out more about what we do or grab a quick quote today.